holstrater/holstrater.github.io/_posts/2020-05-18-pwstrength.ps1.md

 classes: wide
 ---

 What led to writing this script, was the realization that my shell knowledge and experience was somewhat limited to Unix systems.
 Whenever I needed to quickly navigate through a Windows shell, I noticed that the process was a lot more sluggish than I was used to on different operating systems.
-The Windows GUI is an exception to this as I've owned and used Windows for the majority of my life, but somehow I never really used the CLI as much as I do on Unix systems.
+The Windows GUI (as most of us know Windows) is an exception to this as I've owned and used Windows for the majority of my life, but somehow I never really used the CLI as much as I do on Unix systems.

 Getting comfortable with PowerShell seemed like the perfect solution for this, so I wrote a script that checks the strength of a potential password.